nvpro-samples/vk_gaussian_splatting/README.md

     * **Distances Buffer** → Stores the encoded distance to the viewpoint.
     * **Indices Buffer** → Stores the GlobalInvocationID.x as the index.
 * For the Mesh Shader Pipeline, an additional step is performed,
-    * the **groupCountX** field in the indirect parameters buffer is incremented for every 32 visible splats, using an atomic add.
+    * the **groupCountX** field in the indirect parameters buffer is incremented for every WORK_GROUP_SIZE visible splats, using an atomic add.
+This parameters will be devised in section Mesh shader.

 At the end of this process:

 * Both buffers are filled from index 0 to number of visible splats.
 * The index buffer will later be used to dereference splat attributes for rendering.
-* The indirect parameter buffer contains updated instanceCount and groupCountX=(instanceCount + 31) / 32
+* The indirect parameter buffer contains updated instanceCount and groupCountX=(instanceCount + WORK_GROUP_SIZE - 1) / WORK_GROUP_SIZE

 A memory barrier is set at the end of this process to ensure that the splat distances and indices are fully available to the Radix Sort compute pipeline before execution.